 Classic Victoria sponge cake made vegan and gluten-free.
-This vegan Victoria sponge cake is soft and moist in texture, so decadent with rich and creamy vegan buttercream, and super delicious.
+This cake is soft and moist in texture, so decadent with rich and creamy vegan buttercream, and super delicious.
 Perfect to bake for Christmas or any other party occasion.

 This post may contain affiliate links.
 For full disclosure visit Affiliate Disclosure page.